csiro-data-school/regex/_episodes/02-shell-wildcards.md

 ~~~
 {: .language-bash}
 It's a searchable pattern which means "match anything that ends in .txt".
-The * works as a wildcard, expanding to match *any* zero or more characters.
+The * works as a wildcard, expanding to match *any* of zero or more characters.

 However, there are other wildcards available that allow for more specific and complex patterns.

-The ? wildcard matched any character, but always exactly one character.
+The ? wildcard matches any character, but always exactly one character.
 For example:
 ~~~
 ls sample?.txt